 2- Locating Fish and Mapping the Area

-Once you understand all the necessary information of fish locators, the next doable action is cruising to your favorite spots.
+Once you understand all the necessary information about fish locators, the next doable action is cruising to your favorite spots.
 Moreover, you can map the whole area in no time and quickly locate your favorite fish with Sonar technology.

 Look for small spots or arches if you’re trailing smaller fish

 The blobs or small patches detected in Sonar mode are probably perch, pole, or other commonly found small fish.
-In a Side Imaging fish finder, the small fish or bait fish look as little dots or arches on display.
+In a Side Imaging fish finder, the small fish or bait fish look like little dots or arches on display.